Dev-Ahmed-Alaa/crud-mvc-framework-php/README.md

 # CRUD-USING-PHP-MVC
-* Learn How To Use MVC With PHP
+* This Project is a Native php MVC Framework Using only php , html ,css and javaScript